 - Impacts.
 When a tree finally gets cut down, it must only ever be after careful preparation.
 That includes properly notching the trunk and taking other precautions to ensure the tree can only fall in the desired direction.
 The area where the tree will land also needs to be cleared completely and kept that way, with additional space being freed up for branches and other debris.
 (Tree removal in Longmont should only be done by tree professionals!)

 Always Call a Licensed Professional When Any Tree Needs to be Felled

 Of all the projects that can take place on a residential property, felling a tree easily ranks among the most dangerous.
-Certified professionals have to account for issues like those above and others to safely cut down and remove trees for their clients.
+Certified tree removal professionals in Boulder county have to account for issues like those above and others to safely cut down and remove trees for their clients.

 Because of this, homeowners should always have such licensed specialists handle the work whenever a tree needs to be removed.
 That is the only way to be sure that the job will be completed safely.
-For a free estimate, give us a call at 720-999-9294 for your tree care and removal needs.
+For a free estimate, give us a call at 720-999-9294 for your tree care and removal needs in the Boulder county area.
+Our tree service experts in Longmont, CO are here to help.
+Don’t forget, we also offer tree trimming in Boulder, CO!
 We look forward to working with you!

 For more tree care tips and advice, visit some of our other blog posts!